-Beef jerky: you love it, and so does everyone else.
-This beef jerky recipe will give you an instant popularity boost among your family, friends and neighbors.
+You love beef jerky and so does everyone else.
+This smoked beef jerky recipe done by a true Pitmaster in Aaron Franklin will give you an instant popularity boost among your family, friends and neighbors.
 Definitely the tastiest way to preserve beef!

 Smoked Beef Jerky Recipe With Aaron Franklin